You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 The Bottom Line

-Your brain isn’t broken.
-It’s just running software designed for a different world.
-The mental shortcuts that kept your ancestors alive on the savanna now trip you up at the grocery store, in the office, and on your phone.
+Your brain is not broken.
+It is running software designed for a different world.
+The mental shortcuts that kept your ancestors alive now trip you up at the grocery store, in the office, and on your phone.

 The mistakes are predictable.
 They show up in the same patterns, in the same situations, across every human being on the planet.
-That’s actually good news.
-Because if the errors are predictable, they’re also preventable.
+That is actually good news.
+Because if the errors are predictable, they are also preventable.

 Now you know the tricks.
 Your move.